 Students protesting against the renewal of the U.S.-Japan security pact clashed with 20,000 riot police?

-Students protesting against the renewal of the U.S.-Japan security pact clashed with 20,000 riot police in Tokyo on Sunday (June 14) Although a protest march by about 25,000 left-wingers from western Tokyo to the city centre passed off peacefully, extremist groups scattered throughout the city fought police with petrol bombs, stones, bamboo poles and steel pipes.
+Background: Students protesting against the renewal of the U.S.-Japan security pact clashed with 20,000 riot police in Tokyo on Sunday (June 14) Although a protest march by about 25,000 left-wingers from western Tokyo to the city centre passed off peacefully, extremist groups scattered throughout the city fought police with petrol bombs, stones, bamboo poles and steel pipes.
 More than 200 demonstrators were arrested.